bagaag/coderfolder.com/ideas.markdown

 Here are some fun programming ideas I've collected.

 * HTML/JS graph paper
-* Automate updates to the static site from this repo
 * Katas from codewars.com
 * Jekyll plugin - how about listing the tags for a post and linking them to the tag list page
 * Rails project to connect people in a group for 1-1 meetings